 Any event that causes the infected creature great stress—including entering Combat

-, taking damage, experiencing fear, or having a nightmare—forces the creature to make a DC 13 Constitution
+, experiencing fear, or having a nightmare—forces the creature to make a DC 13 Constitution

 saving throw.
 On a failed save, the creature takes 5 (1d10) psychic damage and becomes Incapacitated

 with mad laughter for 1 minute.
 The creature can repeat the saving throw at the end of each of its turns, Ending

 the mad laughter and the Incapacitated

 creature that starts its turn within 10 feet of an infected creature in the throes of mad laughter must succeed on a DC 10 Constitution

 saving throw or also become infected with the disease.
 Once a creature succeeds on this save, it is immune to the mad laughter of that particular infected creature for 24 hours.